JAICHANGPARK/cypher_dart/README.md

 ### 4) Neo4j dialect mode

-If your application is Neo4j-first, set dialect to `neo4j5`.
+If your app is Neo4j-first, use `CypherDialect.neo4j5`.

 ```dart
 final result = Cypher.parse(